snowplow-archive/snowplow.github.com/_posts/2015-06-18-snowplow-android-tracker-0.4.0-released.md

 Then in your host machine navigate to `http://localhost:4040/`, the Ngrok interface.
 Put in the endpoint provided into the application and send away!

+For further information on the test environment go [here][testing].

 <img src="/assets/img/blog/2015/06/android-app-1.png" width="24%">
 <img src="/assets/img/blog/2015/06/android-app-classic.png" width="24%">
 <img src="/assets/img/blog/2015/06/android-app-classic-2.png" width="24%">